 Check out Homebuilding & Renovating's YouTube channel for some great tips and advice videos.

 Watching DIY actually happening in a step-by-step way can foster the confidence you need to attempt the same job.
-I recommend watching several videos of the same task to see different methods and hear the advice offered.
+Watch several videos of the same task to see different methods and hear the advice offered.

 You could even ask a friendly builder what their best tips for the job are; people often really do love to help when you ask them nicely, so don’t be afraid to enlist their aid.